Giving Compass’ Take:

 Suicide prevention is usually focused on the individual and within the context of mental health illness, which is a very limited approach.
 Typically, suicide is described as an outcome of depression, anxiety and other mental health concerns including substance use.
 And, these should not be trivialized; these conditions can be debilitating and life-threatening and should receive treatment.
 (If you or someone you know need help, call the National Suicide Prevention Lifeline at 1-800-273-8255).

 The CDC report noted that among those suicide deaths which had a toxicology test, nearly 80 percent had one or more substance in their system, with alcohol being the most common, followed by opioids, benzodiazepines, cocaine, amphetamines, marijuana and antidepressants.
 More troubling, “the mortality rate from drug poisoning, alcohol poisoning, and suicide increased by 52 percent between 2000 and 2014,” according to a separate report by Carsey Research.
+Perhaps that provides some insight into what may be driving the increase in suicide rates.
+Research shows that many suicide deaths are caused by a substance overdose, but alcohol and substance abuse and addiction are also key risk factors for suicide.

 Americans stand out from people in other countries with respect to their focus on individualism.
 Americans believe that success is determined by our own control and that it is very important to work hard to get ahead in life.
 Perhaps it is this focus on our own achievements, successes and work culture that have created an environment that is no longer sustainable – it has become too stressful.